 Choosing the Best Push Mower

 You should match your lawn mower to the size of your yard.
 Push mowers, also called "walk-behind" mowers, are ideal for a yard that's less than half an acre.
-The question, what is the best push mower for your hard, can be answered by understaning a few of these considerations:
+The question, what is the best push mower for you, can be answered by understanding a few of these considerations:

 - Consider the cut width of a push lawn mower, which determines how wide a swath of grass you can mow in a single pass.
 The greater the width of the cutting deck, the less time it'll take you to mow your lawn.